hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ##### Multiple

-In the multiple select variant, the `afterOptions` and `footer` display buttons to expedite the deselection process and optionally a counter (selected / total).
+The footer displays buttons to modify the list of options and a counter of the selected total options.

 ![Custom content enabled before the list in both single and multiple variants](/assets/components/form/super-select/super-select-multiple-variant-footer.png)